hgeaydem/openshift-virt-labs/docs/workshop/content/welcome.md

 ## Lab Setup

 The entire lab should be run from within the hosted lab environment you are in now.
 The lab environment provides both a CLI with the tools you need (oc, virtctl) as well as access to the OpenShift console as a privileged user.
 Switching between the console and the CLI enviornment is easy.
-FAt the top middle of the lab guide you'll find a link to switch between the "**Terminal**" and the "**Console**".
+At the top middle of the lab guide you'll find a link to switch between the "**Terminal**" and the "**Console**".

 <img src="img/console-button.png"/>